 - 7.4.
-DIVIDENDS ON RESTRICTED STOCK.
+Dividends on Restricted Stock.
 Any and all cash and stock dividends paid with respect to the shares of restricted stock shall be subject to any restrictions on transfer, forfeitability provisions or reinvestment requirements as the Committee may, in its discretion, prescribe in the Incentive Agreement. - 7.5.
-FORFEITURE.
+Forfeiture.
 In the event of the forfeiture of any shares of restricted stock under the terms provided in the Incentive Agreement (including any additional shares of restricted stock that may result from the reinvestment of cash and stock dividends, if so provided in the Incentive Agreement), such forfeited shares shall be surrendered and the certificates cancelled.
 The participants shall have the same rights and privileges, and be subject to the same forfeiture provisions, with respect to any additional shares received pursuant to Section 10.6 due to a recapitalization, merger or other change in capitalization. - 7.6.
-EXPIRATION OF RESTRICTED PERIOD.
+Expiration of Restricted Period.
 Upon the expiration or termination of the Restricted Period and the satisfaction of any other conditions prescribed by the Committee, the restrictions applicable to the restricted stock shall lapse and a stock certificate for the number of shares of restricted stock with respect to which the restrictions have lapsed shall be delivered, free of all such restrictions and legends, except any that may be imposed by law, to the participant or the participant's estate, as the case may be. - 7.7.
-RIGHTS AS A STOCKHOLDER.
+Rights as a Stockholder.
 Subject to the terms and conditions of the Plan and subject to any restrictions on the receipt of dividends that may be imposed in the Incentive Agreement, each participant receiving restricted stock shall have all the rights of a stockholder with respect to shares of stock during any period in which such shares are subject to forfeiture and restrictions on transfer, including without limitation, the right to vote such shares. - 7.8.
-PERFORMANCE-BASED RESTRICTED STOCK.
+Performance-Based Restricted Stock.
 The Committee shall determine at the time of grant if a grant of restricted stock is intended to qualify as "performance-based compensation" as that term is used in Section 162(m) of the Code.
 Any such grant shall be conditioned on the achievement of one or more performance measures.
 The performance measures pursuant to which the restricted stock shall vest shall be any or a combination of the following: earnings per share, return on assets, an economic value added measure, stockholder return, earnings, return on equity, return on investment, cash provided by operating activities, increase in cash flow, or safety performance of the Company, a division of the Company or a Subsidiary.
-For any performance period, such performance objectives may be measured on an absolute basis or relative to a group of peer companies levels attained in prior years.
+For any performance period, such performance objectives may be measured on an absolute basis or relative to a group of peer companies selected by the Committee, relative to internal goals or relative to levels attained in prior years.
 For grants of restricted stock intended to qualify as "performance-based compensation," the grants of restricted stock and the establishment of performance measures shall be made during the period required under Section 162(m).

-8. OTHER STOCK-BASED AWARDS.
+8. Other Stock-Based Awards.